codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 Download the Code Dx Kubernetes chart with the following command.

 ```
-git clone https://github.com/codedx/codedx-orchestration -b develop
+helm pull codedx/codedx --untar
 ```

+NOTE: Add the `--version` parameter if you did not install Code Dx using the latest Code Dx chart.

-Copy your updated cacerts file to the chart directory, and append the following cacertsFile configuration to your `codedx-orchestration-values.yaml` file.
+Copy your updated cacerts file to the codedx chart directory created by the previous command, and append the following cacertsFile configuration to your `codedx-orchestration-values.yaml` file.

 ```
 codedxProps: